stactools-packages/drcog-lulc/README.md

 $ stac drcog-lulc create-catalog examples/file-list-061.txt examples/XXXX
 ```

-Use `stac ephemeral --help` to see all subcommands and options.
+Use `stac drcog-lulc --help` to see all subcommands and options.